 Hinshaw lawyers regularly assist insurance industry clients in completing high-level business transactions such as strategic business sales and acquisitions, agency/broker relationships, licensing, and response to regulatory authorities.
-We have represented insurance companies and agencies, third party administrators, managing financial agents and claims specialist in these matters.
-Hinshaw lawyers have assisted clients in forming domestic captives to afford property, casualty and workers' compensation coverage for operations in all 50 states.
+We have represented insurance companies and agencies, third-party administrators, managing financial agents, and claims specialists in these matters.
+Hinshaw lawyers have assisted clients in forming domestic captives to afford property, casualty, and workers' compensation coverage for operations in all 50 states.
 We also advise clients regarding the economic risks and tax consequences associated with self-insurance and captive insurances.

 We also have been involved in the creation of captive insurance companies, self-insured pools, risk retention groups, and other vehicles for risk transfer.
 We have assisted companies in creating and implementing insurance programs and in drafting insurance policies, endorsements, and exclusions.